javadoug/swizzle-params/README.md

 # swizzle-params
-opinionated approach to managing application configuration parameters
+An opinionated approach to managing application configuration parameters.

 The goal of this project is to capture all application configuration parameters into a single location in the app, reduce the need to swizzle source code files and promote some standardization for writing setup scripts.